capesstack/capes/docs/README.md

 * Set everything to autostart

 ## Get Started
-After the CAPES installation, you should be able to browse to `http://capes_system` (or `http://capes_IP` if you don't have DNS set up) get get to the CAPES landing page and start setting up services.
+After the CAPES installation, you should be able to browse to `http://capes_system` (or `http://capes_IP` if you don't have DNS set up) to get to the CAPES landing page and start setting up services.

 I **strongly** recommend that you look at the `Build, Operate, Maintain` guides for these services before you get going.
-A few of the services launch a configuration pipeline that is hard to restart if you don't complete it the first time.
+A few of the services launch a configuration pipeline that is hard to restart if you don't complete it the first time (I'm looking at you TheHive and GoGS).